 Today’s model for World Origami Days 2015 is the Origami Vixen, by Roman Diaz.

-Diagrams for the Vixen are in Diaz’s book Origami Essence, available from Origami Shop.
+The Origami Vixen Diagram are in Diaz’s book Origami Essence, available from Origami Shop.
 This is the same book that includes instructions for folding the North American Cardinal.
 I will be reviewing this book in a later post.
 Sara Adams of Happyfolding.com has produced an excellent video explaining how to fold this model.
 Like all of Adams’s videos, it was created with the permission of the designer, so I am happy to endorse her video here.
 Click here for Sara’s instruction video on the Vixen.

-It really is an excellent model and I would encourage everyone to give it a go.
+It is an excellent model and I would encourage everyone to give it a go.

 Time to fold: About an hour